ApeWorX/ape/docs/userguides/projects.md

 Use `ape` to create blockchain projects.
 A common project structure looks like this:

 ```
 project              # The root project directory
 ├── contracts/       # Project source files, such as .sol or .vy files
 ├── tests/           # Project tests, ran using the 'ape test' command
 └── scripts/         # Project scripts, such as deploy scripts, ran using the 'ape run <name>' command
+└── ape-config.yaml  # The ape project configuration file
 ```

 ## Compiling Contracts